Stock Picking is Time Consuming and Destined for Underperformance

 Maybe it occurred when you started a new job and the human resources representative presented you with the abundant investment choices for the company’s retirement account.
 Or maybe you visited an investment company website like Vanguard or Charles Schwab determined to start investing and found yourself overwhelmed.

 In this circumstance, it’s wise to narrow your list of investment choices to low-fee vanilla index funds.
+The index fund investor strategy is also called passive investing.
+Find out why passive investing trumps frequent stock and fund trading.

 Here’s Why to Invest in Broad Based Index Funds